nmelare/mirrorOrofacial/.github/pull_request_template.md

 Put an ```x``` in the boxes that apply.

-### This MR follows the base conventions of the project:
+### This PR follows the base conventions of the project:
 - [ ] Does not add commented code.
 - [ ] Does not add code with ```print```.
 - [ ] Documentation have been added / updated as needed.